Manual Acupuncture for Acute Primary Tinnitus

 Summary

-This multicenter clinical trial aims to investigate the efficacy and safety of manual acupuncture on acute primary tinnitus.
+This clinical trial aims to assess the efficacy of manual acupuncture for patients with acute primary tinnitus.

 Conditions